web-tunnel/lite-http-tunnel/README.md

 ### Use path prefix

-From `0.2.0`, it supports to has multiple clients with different path prefix.
+From `0.2.0`, it supports to have multiple clients with different path prefix.

 In client 1: